Challenging the Industry to Improve the Medical Billing Process

-Mad*Pow also collaborated with Health and Human Services to curate an advisory committee (which includes two senior Mad*Pow health experience experts) and judging panel, which will evaluate submissions based on understandability, creativity and how well they address the challenges outlined by patients, providers and payers.
+Mad*Pow also collaborated with Health and Human Services to curate an advisory committee (which included two senior Mad*Pow health experience experts) and judging panel, which evaluated submissions based on understandability, creativity, and how well they addressed the challenges outlined by patients, providers, and payers.
 Specific details around evaluation criteria can be found on the challenge website

 Challenge Gains Traction